-910.3 Suspension
+910.3 Suspension of Providers

-- 910.3.1 At the discretion of RESNET, any Provider accredited by RESNET may have their accreditation suspended in any of the following circumstances but are not limited to: - 910.3.1.1 A Provider has had more than one (1) Disciplinary Probation violation within a twelve-month period; - 910.3.1.2 Failure to correct the terms of a Disciplinary Probation during the time period defined in the notice of probation; - 910.3.1.3 Submission of false information to RESNET in accordance with obtaining or maintaining accreditation: - 910.3.1.4 Misrepresentation of any accreditation or certification status in marketing materials, or services offered or actually provided, for which the Provider organization does not possess the appropriate RESNET accreditation or affiliated individuals do not possess the appropriate RESNET certification; - 910.3.1.5 A Rating Quality Assurance Provider knowingly registering fraudulent ratings to the National RESNET Registry; - 910.3.1.6 Willful misconduct;
+- 910.3.1 At the discretion of RESNET, any Provider accredited by RESNET may have their accreditation suspended in any circumstances, including but not limited to: - 910.3.1.1 A Provider has had more than one (1) Disciplinary Probation violation within a three-year period; - 910.3.1.2 Failure to correct the terms of a Disciplinary Probation during the time period defined in the notice of probation; - 910.3.1.3 Submission of false information to RESNET in accordance with obtaining or maintaining accreditation; - 910.3.1.4 Misrepresentation of any accreditation or certification status in marketing materials, or services offered or actually provided, for which the Provider organization does not possess the appropriate RESNET accreditation or affiliated individuals do not possess the appropriate RESNET certification; - 910.3.1.5 Knowingly registering fraudulent ratings or information to the National RESNET Registry; - 910.3.1.6 Willful misconduct, defined as an intentional disregard of any provision of the RESNET Standards, which a Party knew or should have known if it was acting as a reasonable person, but shall not include any error of judgment or mistake made in good faith; - 910.3.1.7 A Provider shall, at a minimum, be placed on suspension if they have any Disciplinary Probation violations within twelve months of reinstatement from a suspension. - 910.3.1.8 Violation of RESNET's Whistle Blower Protection Policy as specified in section 911. - 910.3.2 RESNET shall notify the Provider that their accreditation has been suspended and, unless the Provider chooses to appeal, the Provider shall be removed from the appropriate National RESNET Provider Directory. - 910.3.3 RESNET shall post Providers whose accreditation has been suspended.
+The Provider's suspension listing shall be removed when the Provider successfully complies with the terms of the suspension.

-- 910.3.1.7 A Provider shall at a minimum be placed on suspension if they have any Disciplinary Probation violations within twelve months of reinstatement from a suspension. - 910.3.2 RESNET shall notify the Provider that their accreditation has been suspended and, unless the Provider chooses to appeal, the Provider shall be removed from the RESNET Provider Directory. - 910.3.3 RESNET shall post Providers whose accreditation has been suspended.
-The Provider's suspension listing shall be removed when the Provider successfully complies with the terms of the suspension. - 910.3.4 RESNET shall electronically inform accredited QA Providers, Rating Software Providers, Rater Instructors/Assessors and Home Energy Raters of a QA Provider's accreditation suspension. - 910.3.4.1 Prior to reinstatement, the Provider shall: - 910.3.4.1.1 Successfully resolve the issue(s) that resulted in the Provider being suspended; - 910.3.4.1.2 Inform RESNET in writing as follows: - 910.3.4.1.2.1 That issue(s) that resulted in the Provider being suspended have been successfully resolved; - 910.3.4.1.2.2 Stating the steps taken to resolve the issue(s); - 910.3.4.1.2.3 Stating the steps that will be taken to prevent the issue(s) from occurring again in the future; and - 910.3.4.1.2.4 Requesting that RESNET reinstate the Provider's listing on the Directory.
+- 910.3.4 RESNET shall electronically inform accredited Rating Quality Assurance Providers, HERS Rating Software Providers, Rater Instructors/Assessors and HERS Raters/RFIs of a Provider's accreditation suspension. - 910.3.5 Prior to reinstatement, the Provider shall successfully resolve the issue(s) that resulted in the Provider being suspended and Inform RESNET in writing as follows: - 910.3.5.1 That issue(s) that resulted in the Provider being suspended have been successfully resolved; - 910.3.5.2 Stating the steps taken to resolve the issue(s); - 910.3.5.3 Stating the steps that will be taken to prevent the issue(s) from occurring again in the future;

-910.4 Revocation
+910.4 Revocation of Providers

-- 910.4.1 At the discretion of RESNET, any Provider accredited by RESNET may have their accreditation revoked in any of but not limited to the following circumstances: - 910.4.1.1 A Provider has had more than two (2) Disciplinary Probation violations within a twelve month period; - 910.4.1.2 In the event that deficiencies stipulated in a notice of suspension have not been remedied within the period set forth in such notice; - 910.4.1.3 Pursuant to any of the express provisions of Section 103.3.5 non renewal; - 910.4.1.4 Provider goes out of business; - 910.4.1.5 Upon expiration of a Provider's right to appeal a suspension of accreditation pursuant to Section 912 of this chapter; - 910.4.1.6 Fraud.
+- 910.4.1 At the discretion of RESNET, any Provider accredited by RESNET may have their accreditation revoked in any of, but not limited to, the following circumstances: - 910.4.1.1 A Provider has had more than one (1) Disciplinary Probation violations within a five-year period; - 910.4.1.2 In the event that deficiencies stipulated in a notice of suspension have not been remedied within the period set forth in such notice; - 910.4.1.3 Accredited Providers that elect not to renew or fail to meet renewal requirements; Pursuant to any of the express provisions of sections 103.3.5, non-renewal; - 910.4.1.4 Provider goes out of business; - 910.4.1.5 Fraudulent Activity involving RESNET, including but not limited to: